 BBC Newsnight on 3/8/2018 drew attention to concerns that the Child Protection Service in Norway is taking too many children into care.

 The same concerns are found in Scotland.
 The British media has publicised ‘separation anxiety’ experienced by children being separated from their parents at the American-Mexico border.
 The same British media is behind the curve in discussing the separation of children from their parents in the UK.

 In short, social workers produce reports that Children’s Hearing Panels do not and cannot challenge, because they are not trained to challenge them and they have no evidence with which to contradict social workers’ reports.
 These ‘reports’ are actually judgments by those who are not trained to be judges, with devastating effects upon the families that they destroy.
 Their inability to produce balanced reports can be demonstrated in various ways, not least by their refusal to interview all parties involved whenever they document one of the many complaints they are adept at recording.

-The forms given to social workers to fill in are biassed in favour of reporting negative events so that Children’s Hearing Panel read biassed reports full of complaints against the parent that the social worker has decided to focus on.
+The forms given to social workers to fill in are biassed in favour of reporting negative events so that Children’s Hearing Panels read biassed reports full of complaints against the parent that the social worker has decided to focus on.

 Such a nay-saying job must be depressing and stressful to conscientious social workers, so it is in everyone’s interests to improve the service.